RE5 Course Roodepoort

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are vital as they stipulate the content of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides map out exactly where you can find the relevant information in the legislation.
+The Preparation Guides are indispensable as they state the material of the exams, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides map out exactly where you can find the appropriate info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is very important to check out the actual legislation.
-One can not expect to be evaluated on legislation without having checked out the legislation.
-By checking out the legislation you will get utilized to the meanings, terminology and the manner in which the legislation is drafted.
-Please be advised that the same terminology and technique is used in the examination questions.
-The questions should be technically correct because the correct legislative terms must be utilized at all times.
-Reading the legislation will help you to analyze the questions correctly.
+It is important to check out the real legislation.
+One can not expect to be checked on legislation without having checked out the legislation.
+By reading the legislation you will get used to the meanings, terminology and the way in which the legislation is drafted.
+Please be encouraged that the exact same terms and technique is used in the examination questions.
+The questions should be technically right because the correct legal terms should be used at all times.
+Checking out the legislation will help you to translate the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.